 REQUEST A CALL BACK

-For Increase in Approve Share Capital, the company has to make sure that its Courses of Connotationcover a provision approving it to increase its approved share capital.
-Purpose being Division 61 of the Companies Act, 2013, commands that for increasing the Approved share capital, approval in Articles of Connotation is a pre-condition.
+For an increase in Approve Share Capital, the company has to make sure that its Courses of Connotation cover a provision approving it to increase its approved share capital.
+The purpose being Division 61 of the Companies Act, 2013, commands that for increasing the Approved Share Capital, approval in Articles of Connotation is a pre-condition.

-Issue notice in accord with the necessities of section 173(3) of the Companies Act, 2013, for assembling a meeting of the Board of Managers.
-Main plan for this Board meeting would be:
+Issue notice in accordance with the necessities of section 173(3) of the Companies Act, 2013, for assembling a meeting of the Board of Managers.
+The main plan for this Board meeting would be:

 EGM to all Participants, Managers and the Auditors of the company in accordance with the provisions of Section 101 of the Companies Act, 2013

-Hold the Extra-ordinary EGM on due date and pass the necessary Ordinary Resolution under section 61(1)(a) of the Companies Act, 2013, for increase in authorize share capital of the Company.
+Hold the Extra-ordinary EGM on the due date and pass the necessary Ordinary Resolution under section 61(1)(a) of the Companies Act, 2013, for an increase in authorized share capital of the Company.